wholiveira/universalslack/README.md

 # Universal Slack Search
 Bring Slack Search wherever you are, Universal Slack Search is a simple Alfred workflow to toggle Slack Search visibility no matter which application is on focus.
-It leverages keyboard shortcuts, so some misbehaviors are expected (please report if you notice them, we can try to figure it out how to workaround it).
+It leverages keyboard shortcuts, so some misbehaviors are expected (please report if you notice them, we can figure out how to work around it).

 ## Toggle Slack Search
 **Option + E**: Bring Slack search or hide Slack with a single (and one hand) shortcut.